-- 1. Student will be assigned a time to be fingerprinted by the MDCC Health Sciences department.
-This will be performed in the Allied Health Building as determined by the Program Director/Supervisor.
+- 1. Students will register for a time to be fingerprinted by the Health Science Office Coordinator or Associate Degree Nursing (ADN) Administrative Assistant during their Health Science/ADN New Student Orientation.
+Fingerprinting will be conducted in the Allied Health or Horton Buildings as determined by the Program Director/Chair.
 Failure to attend assigned time may deter a student's admission into a program.
 Students WILL NOT be fingerprinted without an assigned time. - 2.
-Student must complete Criminal History Background Application Information form.
+Student will be giving at orientation and must complete the Criminal History Background Application Information form prior to assigned fingerprinting time. - 3.
+At the assigned time of fingerprinting, the student MUST bring a photo ID (driver's license or passport).